 - Then, the dealer will deal two cards to each player face-up from their left.
 One of the cards dealt with the dealer will be face down, but there are some rules:

 - If the dealer’s face-up card is an Ace, they will offer an insurance bet, which pays out two to one if they hit 21.

 - After that, the dealer “peeks for blackjack” and reveals a natural 21 if that’s their hand, and players with 21 get their bet returned.

 - But, if a player has a two-card 21, they get paid out 3:2.

 - However, if the dealer doesn’t have 21, you can decide to hit, stand on your total, split your hand, or double down and get another card.

-- When all of the players have made a choice, the dealer will reveal their card and take more cards according to the table rules.
-In most cases, they will stand on soft 17, or hit on other tables.
+- When all of the players have chosen, the dealer will reveal their card and take more cards according to the table rules.
+In most cases, they will stand on soft 17 or hit on other tables.
 But, if they bust, all player hands pay one to one.

 Vegas Strip Blackjack Rules